• Home

 Honesty: the Best Policy…Even If You Think You Can’t Afford the Best

 “Clients From Hell” are well documented.
 There’s even a website devoted to them.
 I am compelled to declare equal time for one from the Other Camp.
-I met him last week through a friend’s recommendation and yes, he is an agency guy.
+I met him last week through a friend’s recommendation, he is an agency guy.
 It was a quick turnaround VO, statewide use.
-I quoted what I thought […]
+I quoted what I thought was a […]

 October 23, 2014